 However, higher socioeconomic status and educational attainment do not appear to protect African American women from higher rates of maternal death.
 A study from the New York City Department of Health and Mental Hygiene showed that black women living in high-income areas experienced significantly higher rates of severe maternal morbidity than women from other racial/ethnic groups living in high-poverty areas.
 The same was true for black women with higher levels of education compared to women from other racial/ethnic groups with less education.

 Take the tennis superstar Serena Williams, for example.
 The day after the birth of her daughter, Williams, knowing she had a history of pulmonary embolisms, told a nurse that she felt out of breath.
 The nurse brushed off her concern, suggesting that Williams’ pain medication must be confusing her.
 It was only after Williams insisted on a CT scan that doctors found evidence of blood clots in her lungs and enacted life-saving measures.

 Researchers, clinicians, and policymakers continue to search for a better understanding of the drivers of maternal mortality and these racial disparities as well as potential solutions.
 Extended postpartum care and coverage, easier access to care, and improved hospital protocols are examples of policy actions necessary to spark real change in maternal health care.
-Keep checking SWHR’s blog for our follow-up post on examples of what’s being done to improve maternal mortality and morbidity in the United States.
+Read part two of SWHR’s blog series on the maternal health crisis for examples of what’s being done to improve maternal mortality and morbidity in the United States.